 Stunning in their brilliant yellow color, the golden conure (or Queen of Bavaria conure) is, without a doubt, a beautiful bird.
-They can also make a very nice and affectionate companion pet who is spunky, smart, and entertaining, though they are rare and expensive.
-One thing is for sure—these are very special parrots who seem to steal the hearts of every bird owner they meet.
+They can also make a very nice and affectionate companion pet that is spunky, smart, and entertaining, though they are rare and expensive.
+One thing is for sure—these are very special parrots that seem to steal the hearts of every bird owner they meet.

 Origin and History

 Native to northeastern Brazil, golden conures are only found in a small area south of the Amazon River.
 Spotting wild golden conures is difficult—despite their color—because they are not especially social and rarely form flocks.
 This means that their life in the wild is relatively unknown.
 It's believed that they are nomadic, moving from the lowland humid forests to the tall trees of terra firma (lands that don't flood), then to clearings during the breeding season.